 - Kickbacks on investments (for investment products not owned by the bank)

-The best thing you can do is have a clear understanding of all the bank fees you’ll be charged before opening the account and signing any mandates or agreements.
-Additionally, making sure you understand how (and when) such fees can change in the future is also critical.
+The best thing to do is to have a clear understanding of all the fees the bank charges before opening the account and signing any mandates or agreements.
+Additionally, making sure you understand how (and when) such fees change in the future is also critical.

 We explain exactly how to do this in detail in GlobalBanks IQ.
-We’ll show you how to take advantage of the private banking world, make more money, avoid the biggest (and most expensive) pitfalls, and give you everything you need to select the best bank and banker.
-To learn more about GlobalBanks Insider click here.
+We show you how to take advantage of the private banking world, make more money, avoid the biggest (and most expensive) pitfalls, and give you everything you need to select the best bank and banker.

-A common mistake people make when first stepping into the world of opening personal private bank accounts is they don’t consider all the options available before applying to open an account.
+A common mistake people make when first stepping into the world of opening private bank accounts is they don’t consider all the options available to them.

 Bank fees, product offerings, areas of specialization and expertise, banker accessibility, and responsiveness are all critical elements.

-Surprisingly, there are a number of private banks available that are comparable to Swiss banks.
+Surprisingly, there are several private banks available that are comparable to Swiss banks.
 Some have lower costs and a fraction of the required deposit minimums.

 We’ve already covered several of these countries previously, in either Banking Intelligence Reports or past articles.
-Examples of other countries for private banking that we’ve covered include (in alphabetical order):
+Examples of other countries for private banking that we’ve covered include the following list (in alphabetical order).

 - Andorra